adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

 We use external service provider tools for email (GSuite); for non-EU/EEA users only to analyze your use of our Websites ([Google Analytics](#google-analytics)); for non-EU/EEA users only for A/B testing based on the analytics data ([Google Optimize](#google-optimize)) and for crash reports and event tracking in our mobile products and on Adblock Plus for Safari on macOS ([Firebase](https://firebase.google.com/)).
 These services are provided by Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.
 In order to ensure an adequate level of data protection, we have entered into a data processing agreement including the EU Standard Contractual Clauses (processors) – Commission Decision C(2010)593.
 You can access a copy of this agreement [here](https://support.google.com/a/answer/2888485).

-We use external service provider tools to receive donations.
+We use external service provider tools to receive donations and analyze fraudulent behavior in connection with donations..
 This service is provided by Stripe, Inc., 510 Townsend Street, San Francisco, CA 94103, USA.
 Stripe is certified under the EU-U.S. Privacy Shield Framework ([certificate](https://www.privacyshield.gov/participant?id=a2zt0000000TQOUAA4)).
 Some cookies are saved to your browser before proceeding with payment transactions in order to prevent fraudulent use of their services.
+Stripe collects identifying information about the devices that connect to its services and uses this information for fraud detection.
 For more information, please [consult Stripe’s cookie policy](https://stripe.com/cookies-policy/legal).

 We also use external service provider tools for user support.
 These services are provided by Zendesk, Inc., 1019 Market Street, San Francisco, CA 94103 (Zendesk) and Sprout Social, Inc., 131 S Dearborn Street, 7th floor Chicago, IL 60603 (Sprout).
 Both Zendesk ([certificate](https://www.privacyshield.gov/participant?id=a2zt0000000TOjeAAG&status=Active)) and Sprout ([certificate](https://www.privacyshield.gov/participant?id=a2zt0000000TOR6AAO&status=Active)) are certified under the EU-U.S. Privacy Shield Framework.